 The fellowship begins with an orientation to the University of Florida, UF Health/Shands Hospital, and the Malcolm Randall Veterans Administration Hospital as well as an orientation to the inpatient and outpatient clinical services.

 Once the fellows choose a track they will also pick a faculty mentor who will meet with them regularly to ensure that they are making progress reaching their career goals and that they are taking advantage of the diverse and extensive training opportunities available at the University of Florida.
 Fellows are encouraged to select among various elective choices available to enhance their educational and career development.

 The overall structure of the fellowship is listed below.

-- Year 2: The second year is mostly for electives in the chosen career track for the fellow.
+- Year 2: The second year is mostly for electives in the chosen career track.
 There are 4 months of inpatient service during the second year to give a total of 13 months of inpatient service time over the course of the fellowship.
 The inpatient service occurs at the same sites as in the first year and the continuity clinic extends into the second year.

 - Year 3: (Optional) The third year is for those who choose research or global medicine tracks.